fauu/Kamite/README.md

 * [OCR.space]
 * [Tesseract OCR][tesseract]

-**“Manga OCR” is the recommended choice**, as it gives superior results for manga and does not require sending data to a third party.
+**“Manga OCR” is the recommended choice** as it gives superior results for manga and does not require sending data to a third party.
 However, compared with the other options, it is also storage- and resource-intensive as well as less simple to set up.
-Therefore, the above alternatives are provided.

 [manga-ocr]: https://github.com/kha-white/manga-ocr
 [tesseract]: https://github.com/tesseract-ocr/tesseract